-Well, the mystery ends here.
-There are essentially two steps to a lapped zipper after you’ve sewn the center back (CB) seam.
-STEP 1, edgestitch the underlap to one side of the zipper tape.
+In this article, you will learn how super easy it is to install a lapped zipper.
+There are essentially two steps to a lapped zipper after you’ve partially sewn the center back (CB) seam: STEP 1, edgestitch the underlap to one side of the zipper tape.
 And STEP 2, topstitch the overlap to the other side of the zipper tape.
 Done!

 Vintage Factoid: Back in the day before there were invisible zippers, a lapped zipper was de rigueur in skirts and dresses.

 Now that you’ve been introduced to the lapped zipper, let’s learn the anatomy of a zipper, a few bonus tips and then learn how to sew the underlap and overlap of a lapped zipper step-by-step with images…